Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 My all-time favorite thrash band returned with yet more intensely incendiary metal, as only they can deliver it.
 Uncompromising and undiluted, the eighteenth studio outing from New Jersey’s finest was another feather in this iconic act’s cap of musical legacy.
 Of course, you don’t tinker with what works, so Overkill did not reinvent the wheel, they just pummeled that damn thing to pieces with their neck-wrecking assault.

-One of our better kept secrets in the subterranean music set, New York’s Mirror Queen unleashed a mind-melting deluge of psyche-tinged, NWOBHM influenced Progressive Rock.
-It came packaged as Tee Pee Records release Verdigris and contained an astounding array of amalgamated musicality entirely capable of transporting you to other worlds.
+One of our better-kept secrets in the subterranean music sect, New York’s Mirror Queen unleashed a mind-melting deluge of psyche-tinged, NWOBHM influenced Progressive Rock.
+It came packaged as Tee Pee Records release ‘Verdigris’ and contained an astounding array of amalgamated musicality entirely capable of transporting you to other worlds.
 All while taking you on a careening ride of emotions resulting from the myriad textures and limitless scope from this mediocrity-mangling audio adventure.

 Self-Titled – Molasses Barge

-One of the U.S.’ more straight forward, no frills rock and roll bands is undeniably Texas’ Broken Teeth.
+One of the U.S.’ more straightforward, no-frills rock and roll bands is undeniably Texas’ Broken Teeth.
 The band came through on a tear yet again in 2017, with this ferocious full-length of anthems inspired by greats like AC/DC and Motörhead.
-Fronted by the manic and merciless pastor of disaster, Jason McMaster (Watchtower, Dangerous Toys, Ignitor, Evil United), Broken Teeth leave more than merely teeth mangled in their wake.
+Fronted by the manic and merciless pastor of disaster, Jason McMaster (Watchtower, Dangerous Toys, Ignitor, Evil United), Broken Teeth leave more than mere teeth mangled in their wake.

-Despite it being a matter of mere weeks since its release, one of the greatest old-school Rock bands in history recently returned in major way.
-Although this legendary act had been inactive for decades, it had no effect whatsoever when they came back with a vengeance via Four.
-Riveting rock ‘n roll laced with funk, psychedelia, alt. rock, blues and more, Circus Of Power resurfaced and seem dead set on reclaiming their throne as an important act in U.S. rock history.
+Despite it being a matter of mere weeks since its release, one of the greatest old-school Rock bands in history recently returned in a major way.
+Although this legendary act had been inactive for decades, it had no effect whatsoever when they came back with a vengeance via ‘Four‘.
+Riveting rock ‘n roll laced with funk, psychedelia, alt. rock, blues, and more, Circus Of Power resurfaced and seem dead set on reclaiming their throne as an important act in U.S. rock history.

 Self-Titled – Stonerror